ARCLeeds/arcleeds.github.io/README.md

 ## Local Development Environment

+### Anaconda

+Using Anaconda environment (recommended for Linux/Unix).
-We use an Anaconda environment (we recommend miniconda if you don't have Anaconda installed already).
+We recommend miniconda if you don't have Anaconda installed already.
-We currently support Linux/Unix (Windows might be possible outside Anaconda, but untested).
 Please use the supplied environment.yml, which will provide a standised environment.

 To create locally: